XRPLF/xrpl-dev-portal/content/reliable_tx.md

 #### Construct the Transaction

-rippled provides the [RPC sign](https://ripple.com/build/rippled-apis/#sign) to prepare a transaction for submission.
+`rippled` provides the [RPC sign](rippled-apis.html#sign) to prepare a transaction for submission.
 This method requires an account secret, which should only be passed to trusted rippled instances.
 This example issues 10 FOO (a made-up currency) from a gateway to another ripple account.

-request:
+Request:

 ```
 {
     "method": "sign",